jerryryle/rogueportal/docs/index.md

 ### Components
 You will need the following:

-* [Raspberry Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/) - though any Raspberry Pi model should work as long as it has a wireless adapter on `wlan0` (either built in or connected via USB)
+* [Raspberry Pi](https://www.raspberrypi.org/products/raspberry-pi-zero-w/) - Any Raspberry Pi model should work as long as it has a wireless adapter on `wlan0` (either built in or connected via USB)
 * [Micro SD card](https://www.amazon.com/Samsung-MicroSDHC-Adapter-MB-ME32GA-AM/dp/B06XWN9Q99) - Use at least a 4GB class 10 card
 * HDMI-compatible monitor or TV and HDMI cable
 * Mini HDMI and micro USB OTG adapters and 2A AC adapter for power ([kits like this](https://www.amazon.com/Vilros-Raspberry-Starter-Power-Premium/dp/B0748MBFTS) contain a Raspberry Pi Zero W along with the cable adapters and power adapters you'll need)